The That Almost Everyone Makes When They Try To Lose Weight

-I was born on June 29, 1974 in San Francisco, California.
+I was born on June 29, 1974, in San Francisco, California.
 The hippie era was just winding down, and my early years were filled with love and openness, but not much structure.
-In grade school, I attended Miss Katherine Delmar Burke School and excelled academically.
-I filled my time with math puzzles, basketball, acting, and Prince music, but deep down I lived for the summers, when I went away to Camp Tawonga just outside of Yosemite Valley.
+In grade school, I attended the Miss Katherine Delmar Burke School and excelled academically.
+I filled my time with math, puzzles, basketball, acting, and Prince music, but deep down I lived for the summers, when I went away to Camp Tawonga just outside of Yosemite Valley.
 My spirit soared there, as I learned how to backpack, white-water raft, rock climb…and kiss boys.

-I was a normal-sized kid (maybe a little chunky), who grew into an overweight teenager.
+I was a normal-sized kid (maybe a little chunky) who grew into an overweight teenager.
 By the age of twelve, I had started to diet, and at the age of fourteen, I found the most effective diet ever—drugs.
 The next six years were a blur of intoxication, dropping out of high school, and multiple failed attempts to pull it all together.

 That all changed on August 9th, 1994, just six weeks after my 20th birthday, when I was taken to a 12-step meeting and given the gift of recovery.
-Through dedication and a whole lot of grace, I remain clean-and-sober to this day.
+Through dedication and a whole lot of grace, I remain clean and sober to this day.

 Who knows what my prospects would have been if it weren’t for the community college system.
 Luckily, I was able to attend San Jose City College, performed creditably, and began my life from there.
 I transferred to U.C.
 Berkeley in 1995 and earned a 4.0 GPA each and every semester.
 In 1997, I graduated from U.C.
 Berkeley summa cum laude and Phi Beta Kappa with a degree in Cognitive Science.
 My 15 minutes of fame came that spring when I delivered the student keynote speech at the graduation ceremony.

 Two years studying cognitive science didn’t feel like nearly enough, so I applied to Ph.D. programs.
 I got into every school I applied to and had a tough choice ahead of me.
 In the end, I turned down scholarships to Johns Hopkins and U.C.
-San Diego and left the San Francisco Bay Area heading east to attend the University of Rochester in western New York.
+San Diego and left the San Francisco Bay Area, heading east to attend the University of Rochester in western New York.

 Within two years my whole world blossomed.
 I fell in love with David Thompson at a wedding in late 1998, and we were married on June 19th, 1999.
 Cliché notwithstanding, my wedding day truly was the best day of my life.